 If you think you'll need more study time, you can also take the tests later in the fall.
 The SAT offers November and December test dates, and the ACT offers October and December test dates.
 If you're considering these dates, check with the admissions offices of the colleges where you plan on applying to see how late they accept scores.

-Also remember: if you think you may need to be studying more or you don’t feel like you are getting anywhere with your current methods, it’s ok to change your plan.
+Also remember: if you think you should be studying more or if you don’t feel like you are getting anywhere with your current methods, it’s OK to change your plan.
 It can be critical to maintain flexibility in terms of study strategies if you want to see real improvement.
 Try to be honest with yourself about what you’re getting out of your time and whether you need to reevaluate your study habits and techniques.

 Still trying to decide when to take the SAT or ACT?
 Learn which senior year SAT/ACT test dates are best for you.
 Also take a look at upcoming test dates for SAT subject tests if you still need to take those!